smorad/um_cisc_7026/lecture_08_recurrent.typ

     + We found the loss function #pause
     + Now we need to find the parameters! #pause

-    Just like all other models, we train recurrent models using gradient descent #pause
+    Just like other models, we train recurrent models using gradient descent #pause

     *Step 1:* Compute gradient #pause